Giuslock/AzureSecAnalyzer/README.md

 ## Output Format

-Azure Sec Bench outputs its results in the `.xlsx` format, which allows for clear and comprehensive assessments.
+AzureSecAnalyzer outputs its results in the `.xlsx` format, which allows for clear and comprehensive assessments.
 This format is recommended for analyzing the security settings as it provides easy sorting, filtering, and visualization of results.

-To generate the output in the desired format, simply run the `launch.ps1` script when launching Azure Sec Bench.
+To generate the output in the desired format, simply run the `launch.ps1` script when launching AzureSecAnalyzer.

 The generated `.xlsx` file provides a structured overview of the security settings for various Azure resources, allowing you to identify potential vulnerabilities and take appropriate measures to mitigate risks.
 It supports all the resources listed in the [Supported Resources](#supported-resources) section, ensuring a thorough analysis of your Azure environment.